novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-119.md

 “Why do you say I have no plan?
 The total cost will be high, but the monthly expenses will be divided into N parts, right?
 Then I can pay the investment with the monthly earnings.”

-In fact, that’s what he agreed on with Son Jung-ui.
+In fact, that’s what he agreed on with Son Jung-yi.

 Since 【Software Bank】 would take the lead, 【Jungle】’s investment stake was set at 15%.